rputko/xmlparser/README.md

 # Overview

-This projects aims to show aproach to maping Xml to plan Java objects.
+This projects aims to show aproach to maping Xml to plain Java objects.
 It's built upon Reflections and Guava using Streaming API for XML (StAX)

 There is no need to create a xml parser from scratch using for instance ANTLR.